MicahHoward/santahelper/README.md

 # Success Criteria

 Our success criteria is that Santa Helper should be able to take information about a gift recipient (age, gender, hobbies, interests, and shared experiences) and respond with gift ideas that are relevant, fun, and thoughtful, so as to inspire the user Santa to give the best gifts possible.

+Evaluated by ChatGPT on a scale from 0-10, our program got a 7.8.

 # Citations: